-It's been less than a month since we acquired our new Medical Director and cosmetic surgeon to the stars, Dr Frati, and already we've seen a buzz around our three hospitals and the array of clinics he works from.
+It's been less than a month since we acquired our cosmetic surgeon to the stars, Dr Frati, and already we've seen a buzz around our three hospitals and the array of clinics he works from.
 There's no doubt Dr Frati has a presence- and it's easy to see why.
 With two decades' worth of experience in cosmetic surgery under his belt and an impressive portfolio of breast, nose, face, and body procedures- the only way is up for Dr Frati.
 You've asked and we've answered... let's get to know one of our top cosmetic surgeons, Riccardo Frati.

 1. Why did you decide to become a cosmetic surgeon?